 You can even customize the way the time is measured on the screen.
 It might, for example, say “mins” or “secs” rather than minutes or seconds.

 You can also set a delay before the timer begins.
 This gives learners a certain amount of time to read a question or engage with content before an event is triggered.

-Setting the the screen timer eLearning asset: what happens next for learners?
+Setting the screen timer eLearning asset: What happens next for learners?

 Not all learners will beat the clock and offer the right answer, so you may want to set a variable that takes learners to a certain page depending on their response.

 While a correct answer will usually result in progress to the next question, it’s important to think about the action triggered for learners who answer incorrectly, or those who run out of time.

 For example, if your learners fail to correctly identify where your company’s headquarters are, you could set an action to show them the correct location marked on a map of the world.
 Another option could be linking them to the ‘About us’ page on the company website or a useful article on their Intranet.

 This is a great chance to think creatively and help employees to learn from their mistakes.
 Imagine you set a question in which the user has received all of the relevant information in order to quickly complete a customer booking, for example.

 In that scenario, learners who fail to complete the booking within 30 seconds could be taken to an on-screen explanation of the correct steps they should have taken.

 Making the most of all your eLearning assets